caseywatts/caseywatts.github.io/gists-and-tricks.md

 ### [Chrome Extension Workshop (Self-Directed)](http://caseywatts.com/chromeextensionworkshop)
-A ~3-hour workshop that covers:
+I've given this ~3-hour workshop quite a few times.
+It's written to be do-able on your own at home, too!
+Even for someone with very little javascript experience.
+It covers:

 - using the javascript console
 - creating bookmarklets